5 reasons why Clair Obscur: Expedition 33 can be GOTY 2025

 Ad

-With no microtransactions or penny-pinching tactics in sight, it deals a stiff smack to money-hungry investors who are always chasing the latest industry trends and profits.
+With no microtransactions or penny-pinching tactics in sight, the title deals a stiff smack to money-hungry investors who are always chasing the latest industry trends and profits.
 In short, Clair Obscur: Expedition 33 is a true love letter to gaming, which makes it a clear and worthy contender for GOTY 2025.

 Read More: Are there multiple endings in Clair Obscur: Expedition 33?